Keyword Clustering: The Ultimate Guide to SEO Success

 Creating content and ads based on keyword clusters

-Grouping helps you sort out your semantics and build an effective website structure.
-Based on the clusters you get as a result, you can develop your site’s page hierarchy, categories and subcategories, filters, etc. You can use the following rule to determine which pages (and how many of them) to create: one search intent = one keyword cluster = one page.
-While semantic keyword clustering is a major step of making a structure, it also can facilitate your content and ad creation.
+You can use the following rule to determine which pages (and how many of them) to create: one search intent = one keyword cluster = one page.
+While semantic keyword clustering is a major step in making a structure, it also can facilitate your content creation.

 Having separate keyword clusters on your hands, you can maximize the number of phrases your content ranks for.
 When you decide which group corresponds to which page and section of your website, you can unlock more terms to include in your content: exploring the full list of keywords within a group will allow you to find some new concepts and intents to cover.
 This way, you’ll make your content more trustworthy and on par with the user’s expectations.